awslabs/aws-config-rules/RULES.md

 Example Value: ```dedicated```

 ### 10. Ensure CloudTrail is enabled in all regions.
-Description: Checks that CloudTrail is enabled in all regions
+Description: Checks that CloudTrail is enabled in all regions.
+Use this rule only in your home region

 	node/cloudtrail_enabled_all_regions-periodic.js